questrail/sdfascii/README.md

 ## Contributing

+Contributions are welcome!
+To contribute please:

+1. Fork the repository
+2. Create a feature branch
+3. Add code and tests
+4. Pass lint and tests
+5. Submit a [pull request][]

+## Development Setup

+### Development Setup Using pyenv

 Use the following commands to create a Python 3.9.9 virtualenv using [pyenv][] and [pyenv-virtualenv][], install the requirements in the virtualenv named `sdfascii`, and list the available [Invoke][] tasks.